pkallberg/help.nitrous.io/_posts/2013-06-28-ssh-windows.md

 3. Create a name for your public key -- something that identifies the machine.
 I'll use "AJ's Windows XP".
 4. Paste your public key in the text area and click **Add Key**.

+>Note: The Putty Key Generator may add a line similar to 'the comment: "rsa-key-20130101"' to your public RSA key.
+You will need to remove this line before pasting it into the text area within your Nitrous.IO account.

 ![action key](https://raw.github.com/action-io/action-assets/master/support/screenshots/win-key.png)

 Now let's connect to one of our development boxes.
 For this, we're going to use the [PuTTY SSH client](http://www.chiark.greenend.org.uk/~sgtatham/putty/).